Cytnx-dev/Cytnx/docs/source/guide/basic_obj/Tensor_3_access.rst

 Low-level API (C++ only)
 *******************************
-On C++ side, cytnx provide lower-level APIs with slightly smaller overhead for getting elements.
+On C++ side, cytnx provides lower-level APIs with slightly smaller overhead for getting elements.
 These low-level APIs require using with **Accessor** object.

 * Accessor:
     **Accessor** object is equivalent to python *slice*.
-It is sometimes convenient to use alias to simplify the expression when using it.
+It is sometimes convenient to use aliases to simplify the expression when using it.

     .. code-block:: C++
         :linenos:

             typedef ac=cytnx::Accessor;

-            ac(4);     // this equal to index '4' in python
-            ac::all(); // this equal to ':' in python
+            ac(4);     // this is equal to index '4' in python ac::all(); // this is equal to ':' in python
-            ac::range(0,4,2); // this equal to '0:4:2' in python
+            ac::range(0,4,2); // this is equal to '0:4:2' in python

-In the following, let's see how it can be used to get/set the elements from/to Tensor.
+In the following, let's see how it can be used to get/set the elements from/in a Tensor.

 1. operator[] (middle level API) :